davidusb-geek/emhass/docs/develop.md

 # EMHASS Development

 There are multiple different approaches to developing EMHASS.
-The choice depend on EMHASS mode (standalone/add-on) and preference (Python venv/DevContainer/Docker).
+The choice depends on EMHASS mode (standalone/add-on) and preference (Python venv/DevContainer/Docker).
-Bellow are some development workflow examples:
+Below are some development workflow examples:
 _Note: It is preferred to run both addon mode, standalone mode and unitest once before submitting and pull request._

 ## Step 1 - Fork